mihailo-naissus/navigation-bar/README.md

 # navigation-bar
 Trying to work with naviagion bar
-It is not functional at the moment
+This is not functional navigation at the moment